k-box/k-link-video-streaming/docs/video-processing.md

 The processing output are a set of video files and a mdp file.

-The number downscaled of video files outputted depends on the original video resolution.
-If the original video was a 1080p then 3 video files are generated: 720p, 540p and 360p.
-The lower the resolution is less, the less videos are generated.
-For example if the original video is 360p, no scaled down video files are generated.
+The number of video files depends on the original video resolution.
+If the original video was a 1080p then 4 video files are generated: 1080p, 720p, 540p and 360p.
+The lower the resolution is, the less videos are generated.
+For example if the original video is 360p, a repacked 360p is generated.

-The video files are named with the same name of the original video file, suffixed with
+The video files are named according to the pattern

 ```
 {original_name}[-{resolution}]_{stream}.mp4